-If you are a U.S. citizen, you should also contact the Office of Student Financial Aid and Scholarships with to inquire about different types of aid, including special scholarships and student loans, particularly if you are a military veteran or family member of a veteran.
+If you are a U.S. citizen, you should also contact the Office of Student Financial Aid and Scholarships to inquire about different types of aid, including special scholarships and student loans, particularly if you are a military veteran or a family member of a veteran.
 You can find your Financial Aid contact person via their “Contact Us” link.
 Please note that the Graduate College’s Fellowships Office does not deal with student loans.
 For information on federal, state, and other loans packages, you need to contact Financial Aid.

 Graduate funding can come from nonprofit or governmental agencies, corporations, professional associations, and many other places.
 It can also be based on many things including field of study, gender, religion, sexual preference, ethnicity, financial need, career goal, or even single parenthood.
 So how do you find it?